Creating & Giving Presentations: Expert Tips from 10 Pros

 Is video in presentations worth the trouble?
 How do you use video in presentations (in terms of story-telling and/or technology)?

-Video can be helpful in a presentation, but there are many variables to consider, including the venue for the presentation, the size of the audience, and the equipment used for the presentation.
+Video can be helpful in a presentation, but there are many variables to consider, including the venue selection for the presentation, the size of the audience, and the equipment used for the presentation.
 In a live presentation, if the screen is not large enough for the entire audience to see and hear the video clearly, the video will be both frustrating and distracting for your audience.
 Similarly, if the equipment does not allow for fast load time or there are other technical glitches, video will hurt, rather than help your presentation.
 But, as discussed below, much of the decision will be based on your message and your purpose for the presentation.

 Video can be a great way to bring in client or customer stories and testimonials, to show your product or service in action, or to bring an emotional element to your presentation.